saahinduran/STM32-Based-Quadcopter-Flight-Controller-Software/README.md

 9) Driver for MPU6050, MS5611,U-Blox M8N GPS, HMC5883L Compass

 Note: Detailed documentation, circuit schematics and a guidance about how you can deploy the code to your microcontroller will be added soon.

+See the videos of the quad in following channel: https://www.youtube.com/@sahinduran66